apache/sedona/docs/tutorial/snowflake/sql.md

 This `ST_Transform` transform the CRS of these geometries from EPSG:4326 to EPSG:3857.
 The details CRS information can be found on [EPSG.io](https://epsg.io/).

 !!!note
-	This function follows lat/lon order.
-If your data is in lon/lat order, you can use `ST_FlipCoordinates` to swap X and Y.
+	This function follows lon/order in 1.5.0+ and lat/lon order in 1.4.1 and before.
+You can use `ST_FlipCoordinates` to swap X and Y.

 We can transform our sample data as follows